Suggest a Songfact / Artistfact

 Berry was careful to write lyrics that told a coherent story, which in this case follows a young many as he pursues his favorite music.
 Berry also took care to deliver his lyrics clearly so a wider audience could understand them.
 This helped him avoid the fate of many Little Richard songs: more popular, but sanitized covers by Pat Boone.

-The Beatles released a version of this in 1963.
-They played it at most of their early live shows.
+The Beatles released a version of this song in 1963, which they played at most of their early live shows.
+The following year, The Beach Boys released "Fun, Fun, Fun

 This was used in the 1992 movie Beethoven, which is about a Saint Bernard.